-Note: The Use read/write timeout setting on the administrative console corresponds to the ServerlOTimeout attribute in the plugin-cfg.xml file.
-The default value for this setting is different from the default value in previous versions of the product.
+Note: The Use read/write timeout setting on the administrative console corresponds to the ServerIOTimeout attribute in the plugin-cfg.xml file.
+Beginning with Version 8.0, the default value for this setting is different from the default value in previous versions of the product.